Kucharlapati-Gnaneswari-Khyati/moonshot-dashboard/README.md

 ---

 ## 🚀 AI Agent Internship Assignment — Moonshot
+---

+# 🎯 Problem Statement

+Companies launching luggage products lack structured competitive intelligence.

+Competitor data exists across marketplaces like Amazon, but:

+- Pricing trends are unclear
+- Customer sentiment is scattered
+- Product strengths & weaknesses are hidden
+- Market gaps are difficult to identify

+This project solves this by building an AI-powered competitive intelligence dashboard that:

+- Collects competitor product data
+- Analyzes customer sentiment
+- Extracts product themes
+- Generates market insights

+This helps decision-makers understand where to compete and how to improve products.

 An **end-to-end AI-powered competitive intelligence platform** designed to analyze **pricing, sentiment, and competitive positioning** across top luggage brands on **Amazon India**.